ant-media/WebRTC-React-Native-SDK/README.md

 ## About React Native SDK

 This repository includes Ant Media React Native SDK for WebRTC.
+This repository is not compatible with the community edition.

 ## Integration